averyre/wadget/README.md

 ```
 pip3 install wadget
 ```
+wadget specifically uses Python3, so you must specifcy pip3 if necessary on your system

 ### Usage
 To get started with basic usage, we can download Community Chest 3 to the working directory using: